izanbard/beekind/.github/pull_request_template.md

 ## Further work

 A description of any further work identified that is outside the scope of this change.
 Include links to issues raised.

-## References

-Add any links to external references here, including any associated issue ticket.

 ## Change Log